-In order to assess the competitiveness of transit with driving, the ratio of auto to transit speeds is calculated by comparing auto to transit speeds on the portions of the CMP network for which Muni data was available.
+In order to assess the competitiveness of transit with driving, the ratio of auto to transit speeds is calculated by comparing auto to transit speeds on the portions of the CMP network for which Muni data is available.
 A ratio of 2 would indicate that, for a particular segment, on-board transit travel time is twice that of auto travel time.
-As shown in Figure 0-6, transit speeds continued the trend of improving, relative to auto speeds between 2015 and 2017, with the share of "transit competitive" segments, defined as those segments with a ratio less than or equal to 2.0, increased from 79% to 88%.
+As shown in Figure 0-6, transit speeds continued the trend of improving, relative to auto speeds between 2015 and 2017.
 Overall, between 2015 and 2017 the average auto-to-transit speed ratio improved from 1.77 to 1.67 in the AM peak and 1.72 to 1.66 in the PM peak.